South Buller Pass provides access to Ribbon Lake from the west in Kananaskis Country, Alberta, Canada.

 The drive continues south past outstanding mountain views across Goat Pond and, further south, to notice the waterfall from Old Goat Glacier, on the other side of Spray Lakes Reservoir, is much larger than normal.

 At the Buller Mountain Day Use Area there are two parking areas.
-The first is for hiking the Buller Pass Trail. and the second is for fishing or picnicking at the very beautiful Buller Pond.
+The first, small parking area is for hiking the Buller Pass Trail and the second much larger parking area is for fishing or picnicking at very beautiful Buller Pond.

 A short while later, this luscious trail crosses another wooden foot-bridge into the cool refreshing shade of dense forest.
 Elevation initially increases gently and gradually.